Xyvir/iex.run/.github/readme.md

 ### 4. Providing Magic URLs to others via email, teams or other message services.
 ### 5. Optional: 'Uninstall' iex.run from the endpoint when you are done.
 (Deletes all previously downloaded files including the stub script launcher)

+## Arbitrary arguments are supported by using '?' as a delimiter.
+iex.run will replace all '?' with spaces when the command is launched.
+All forward-slashes '/' past the first quesiton mark are preserved and passed as an argument.

+> Example:
+> curl.exe iex.run/alphabet?23-30?35-50 | iex
+> is the same as:
+> alphabet.cmd 23-30 35-50

-## Setting up your own iex.run is easy!
+## Setting up your own iex.run instance is easy!

 1. Purchase a short, pithy, vanity domain name like 'iex.run'.
 Get a .run ending if you wanna be cool like me.
 (3 letter names are about as short as you can go w/o paying ridiculous pricing.)
 2. Fork this repository and name it identically to the unique URL you purchased above.